-Today’s threats are sophisticated, malware deploy themselves a long time prior to activation using complex command and control mechanism, and theft of data and personal information is a strong motivation for hackers.
+Today’s threats are sophisticated, malware deploys a long time prior to activation using complex command and control mechanisms, and theft of data and personal information is a strong motivation for hackers.
 In this context, DNS traffic plays a vital role in enterprise network security since it offers the possibility of seeing the intent of most traffic, whether it is legitimate or not.
-Countermeasures based on DNS provide opportunity to filter a lot of malicious traffic, but DNS security requires a more evolved way to detect this traffic, ideally fast enough to annihilate the malware.
-This is where specific algorithms and data analysis based on machine learning can help, so EfficientIP is putting great focus in that space.
+Countermeasures based on DNS provide an opportunity to filter a lot of malicious traffic, but DNS security requires a more evolved way to detect this traffic, ideally fast enough to annihilate the malware.
+This is where specific algorithms and data analysis based on machine learning can help enhance network security.

 Recursive DNS servers are well placed to see traffic intent